Physics-Based Modeling: What you get when you cross a Ph.D. with a Six Sigma black belt

 Combining Physics with Predictive Maintenance

 A Ph.D. in industrial engineering sits down for lunch with a colleague who is a Six Sigma black belt.
 The Ph.D. talks about her research in physics-based modeling of metal fatigue and her dozens of publications.
 The Six Sigmas Black Belt is a reliability engineer.
-He is responsible for asset uptime in his company.
-He talks about gear teeth breaking off and ball bearings that wear out and lubricant failure that all create headaches for his preventative maintenance program, which currently seems like so much guesswork.

 The Ph.D. says all of those processes can be modeled experimentally.
 For instance, Paris’ Law